dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Sharing a Moveset, and both relying on the Elite Move **Blast Burn†**, Charizard and Infernape are solid Fire-type options.
 Without **Blast Burn†**, they fall short of greatness and can not be considered top picks by any means.
-Good if you have nothing else on this list, but more on that is left to [The Budget Dream Team.](/go/teambuilding/budget-dream-team){:.heading.flip-title}
+Good if you have nothing else on this list, but more on that is left to [The Budget Dream Team](/go/teambuilding/budget-dream-team).
-{:.read-more}

 > Charizard has not one, but *two* Mega Evolutions.
 Mega Charizard Y turns Charizard into a beast, surpassing Reshiram, while Mega Charizard X trades its Flying-typing in for the Dragon-type (and remains a great Fire-type attacker, but not as incredible as the Y variant).